Advantages of the Waterfall Methodology

 When to use Agile

-• End goal is vague or uncertain
+• When the end goal is vague or uncertain

-• Requirements are likely to change
+• When requirements are likely to change

-There are many benefits of agile and these include:
+There are many benefits of agile, including:

-• Embraces change more readily
+• Embracing change more readily

-• Timeboxed sprints increase predictability of delivery
+• Increased predictability of delivery through timeboxed sprints.

 Case Study / War Story

-A number of years ago I was called in to review a large software redevelopment.
+“A number of years ago I was called in to review a large software redevelopment.

-This retailer wanted to upgrade the technology platform of their Point-of-Sale system.
+A retailer wanted to upgrade the technology platform of their Point-of-Sale system.

-The were happy with the requirements and, to reduce training costs, they wanted the new system to look and operate in exactly the same way as the current system.
+The were happy with the requirements and, to reduce training costs, wanted the new system to look and operate in exactly the same way as the current system.

 The scope was also very clear and it was not acceptable to drop anything out of scope.